jawalsh/z616-comic-books-and-their-readers-SP26/docs/week04.md

 - Barker, M. (2017).
 Speaking of ‘paratexts’: A theoretical revisitation. *Journal of Fandom Studies, 5*(3), 235-249.
 Retrieved from <https://proxyiub.uits.iu.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&db=cms&AN=128430225&site=ehost-live&scope=site>

 ## In class

+- Paratext lecture and comics examples

+## Exploring paratexts activity

+We will spend time in class individually looking for interesting examples of comic book paratexts.
+Try to find two or three distinct examples.

+Consider the paratexts as evidence:

+- of the commercial and cultural context of the comic books (e.g., advertisements)
+- the creation and production of comic books (e.g., editorial and promotional materials)
+- reader engagement with comic books (e.g., fan club advertisements, fan mail)

+Keep notes about your paratext regarding where it came from (title, issue, date) and why it is significant.

+After working individual, we will get together in small groups to share our findings, and then groups will report back to the full class.